 The Greeks call this dish “dolmata.”
 The Persians call this dish “dolmeh.”
 I just call these little bundles of joy, INCREDIBLE!
 We, Persians, like to stuff everything: red peppers, onions, potatoes, tomatoes and every guest’s bellies until they burst!
-I was so excited to see that The Daring Cook’s October challenge was the dolmeh.
-It had been years since I made them, why?
-I have no idea!
-And I decided to use my own recipe using Pomegranate Molasses.
+This dolmeh recipe is stuffed with ground beef, rice and pomegranate molasses.

 I started with browning onions and then added my lean ground beef.
 Next I added parsley and mint, lemon juice and pomegranate molasses.